rideoutm/spoonacular/README.md

 To run this app locally...

 1. Run `NPM i` in the terminal to download all necessary dependencies.
-Terminal can be opened with CTRL + SHIFT + `.
+With VS Code, the terminal can be opened with CTRL + SHIFT + `.

 2. Enter `npm start`in the terminal, hit enter.
 A window should open in your browser at `localhost:3000` with the app available.